markfinger/js-host/README.md

 Basic usage
 -----------

 Create a file `host.config.js` which will contain the configuration for the host.
-For example:

 ```javascript
 module.exports = {